meow6969/l4d2-things/blue_water_but_it_replaces_more_water/README.md

 ### to be used with [this addon](https://steamcommunity.com/sharedfiles/filedetails/?id=1305079670)

 this mod just makes the blue water effect apply to more water sources
+this mod copies and pastes water files from the original mod

 ### normal & cheap water materials